waad-nasr/waad-nasr/README.md

 ---

 ## 👩‍💻 About Me
+💻 **What I do:**
-- 📱 Passionate about building cross-platform mobile apps using Flutter
+- Build cross-platform apps using **Flutter** and **Dart**.
-- 🏗️ Focused on Clean Architecture & scalable app structure
-- 🔥 Experienced with Firebase, REST APIs & State Management
-- 🎯 Always improving performance & UI/UX quality
+- Focus on creating smooth, responsive, and visually appealing UIs.
+- Optimize apps for performance, accessibility, and scalability.

+🌱 **Currently learning:**
+- Advanced state management and architecture patterns in Flutter.
+- Integrating Flutter apps with backend services like **Node.js** and **Firebase**.
+- Exploring **animations**, **custom widgets**, and **UI/UX design improvements**.

+🚀 **I’m passionate about:**
+- Mobile app development and open-source contributions.
+- Experimenting with new technologies and staying up-to-date with Flutter ecosystem updates.
+- Sharing knowledge and helping others grow in tech.

 ---